Sourdough bread is the perfect white sandwich bread made with only a few ingredients and is delicious sliced for sandwiches, toast or French toast.

 These cast iron bread pans are amazing!
 They help crisp up the bottom and sides of the sourdough bread!
 Order them here!

-Step 3: Combine remaining ingredients.
+- Combine remaining ingredients.
 Add the milk mixture, sourdough starter, salt, and 3 cups of the flour.
 Mix with the dough hook until smooth.
-Cut the butter into pieces and incorporate.
+Add butter & incorporate.
 Add enough of the remaining flour to make a smooth dough.

 How to make sourdough starter